What to Expect

 • Mostly flat terrain: boardwalks, short walks from parking

-Best for: Beginners, locals, anyone easing back into activity, anyone wanting frequent breaks.
+Best for: Beginners, anyone easing back into activity, or anyone who wants frequent breaks.
+Say yes without overreaching.

 Moderate Pace